Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

 \begin{remark} \rm When $\al = \frac 32$, the fractional hyperbolic $\Phi^4_3$-model just becomes a singular stochastic PDE (i.e.~the stochastic convolution has regularity $-\eps$ for $\eps > 0$ arbitrarily small), and so the setting is similar to that in \cite{GKO} by Gubinelli-Koch-Oh.
-Thus, we expect that for the fractional hyperbolic $\Phi^4_3$-model with $\al = \frac 32$, a similar weak universality result as in \cite{GKO} holds, in which one can consider a more general nonlinearity. \end{remark}
+Thus, we expect that for the fractional hyperbolic $\Phi^4_3$-model with $\al = \frac 32$, a similar weak universality result as in \cite{GKO} holds. \end{remark}

 \begin{remark} \rm For the fractional hyperbolic $\Phi^4_3$-model, weak universality in the range $1 < \al \leq \frac 98$ has additional difficulties.
-Firstly, the truncated Gibbs measure $\nu_N$ requires additional renormalizations, and we expect only weak convergence of the truncated Gibbs measure.
-Secondly, our method based on the first order expansion does not seem to be enough due to worse regularity of the second-order stochastic objects.
-As such, a higher order expansion is probably needed to conquer this issue.
+Firstly, as in the case of the fractional $\Phi^4_3$-measure in Theorem~\ref{THM:Gibbs}, the Gibbs measure for the macroscopic model \eqref{fNLWw} requires an additional renormalization procedure, and we expect only weak convergence of the truncated Gibbs measure.
+Secondly, our method based on the first order expansion does not seem to be enough due to the worse regularity of the second-order stochastic objects.
+As such, a higher order expansion is probably needed to overcome this issue.
 We plan to address this in a forthcoming work. \end{remark}